avannaa/illuminati-zone/README.md

 i'm sure that some people out there have already figured this stuff out, but it's not too often that people want to talk about the theoretical side of things.
 as far as i know, they haven't shared much, but if they did, please tell me :D

+now that it's much easier to set up your own private server, high quality data collecting is accessible to a lot more people.
+[here's a random youtube video](https://www.youtube.com/watch?v=NaDUITcssYw) (in portuguese, but no big deal) if you need some direction.

 ## some questions that i'm already satisfied enough with (clickable links Soon™)
 - a theoretical approach to power calculation
 - what's the proper relationship between hwi and vwi

-i'm already using that knowledge in my own gameplay!
+i'm already using that knowledge in my own actual gameplay! i don't think it's quite ready for shipping, though.

 ## some questions that i'm still investigating
 - what's the proper relationship between height and hwi